movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

    ## 5. Page Lock

 The page lock is also a pass in the official document, because page locks are only used in some indexes in PostgreSQL, and these are basically invisible to us and are not testable.
-According to the official document, it says 'but they are mentioned here for completeness'.
+According to the official document, it says 'Application developers normally need not be concerned with page-level locks, but they are mentioned here for completeness'.